spatie/laravel-permission/README.md

 php artisan migrate
 ```

+Finally add the `Spatie\Permission\HasRoles`-trait to the User model.

 ## Usage

 This package allows for users to be associated with roles.
 Permissions can be associated with roles.